 Plasma is an ionized gas phase substance that consists of ions, electrons, neutral atoms, or molecules that maintain charge neutrality.
 To ignite a plasma, free-moving electrons will be accelerated by an external electric field and acquire enough energy to ionize the neutral atoms or molecules along the path.
 If oxygen or hydrogen gas is used to generate the plasma, the high-energy electron can dissociate oxygen/hydrogen molecules and generate atomic oxygen/hydrogen, ozone, or other types of reactive radicals.
 Besides the reactive radicals, plasma can also generate high-energy ions.
 There are two major mechanisms for plasma to interact with the samples.
 The first one is the chemical reaction with the reactive radicals.
 The second one is the physical high-energy ion sputtering.
 Both mechanisms play important roles in removing surface contaminations for wire bonding and the flip-chip bonding process.
 Here is how plasma cleaning can benefit wire bonding and the flip-chip bonding process.

-Plasma cleaning removes organic contaminations for wire bonding and flip-chip bonding process
+Plasma cleaning removes organic contaminations for wire bonding and the flip-chip bonding process

 Organic contaminations are the major source of contaminations in many wire bonding and flip-chip bonding process.
 Fortunately, reactive oxygen or hydrogen radicals can quickly react with the surface organic contaminations, such as hydrocarbon, photoresist residual, solder flux residual, tape adhesive residual, etc. Plasma etching has been widely used in the IC fabrication process because it can precisely remove materials on the nanometer scale.
 The scale of the components in the bonding and packaging process is usually much bigger.
 So if the thickness of the organic contamination is more than tens of microns, the plasma cleaning process alone may not be very effective.
 The thickness for most of the contaminations on the surface of the bonding pads is in the order of nanometer-scale to several microns.
 Those contaminations can be quickly removed by the plasma cleaning process within a couple of minutes.
 If the residual of solder flux, tape, and adhesive is thicker than several microns, a solvent cleaning process should be carried out first before the plasma cleaning steps.